One of my #18for2018 goals was to get serious about blog planning, and here’s how I’m doing it.

 The plain notebook and flexibility of the way I’m doing my blog planning means that I can include pages such as a blog to-do list (which I’ve already begun for February), mind maps/brainstorm pages, checklists and other blog-related tasks.
 The different colours help with creativity and visualisation, and going analog (ie handwriting) forces me to focus on the task at hand rather than get distracted.

 If you’re new to blogging, I hope this gives you some ideas on what you could do to start your blog planning.
-Obviously this is what works for me, and there are loads of free blog planning tools out there that could work for you, but it’s worth just starting with a pen and paper to get your ideas and plans committed!
+I obviously prefer to use a pen and paper to help me plan, but I feel like there may be some people who would benefit from using something like this.
+Obviously, using pen and paper is what works for me, and there are loads of free blog planning tools out there that could work for you, but it’s worth just starting with a pen and paper to get your ideas and plans committed!

 Tomorrow I’ll spend some time working on February’s schedule and generating ideas for posts (YAY for pre-school going back!!), however if you’re interested in a particular post or series, let me know – I’d love some input on what YOU want to read!